 Caribbean Coast Nicaragua Travel Guide

 The wet season, roughly June to November, shows increased precipitation.
 Rain often appears in short, intense bursts rather than continuous downpours.
 These showers generally clear quickly, leaving lush, green scenery.
-Humidity levels are highest at this particular time.
+Humidity levels are highest at this very time.

 July - October